sven-hash/docs/docs/run-nym-nodes/nodes/requester.md

 The `nym-network-requester` binary listens and sends responses to the `nym-client`, which is how it connects to the mixnet.

-## Nym Client
+## Nym client

 ### Initialising your nym client

-Before initalising your Network Requester, you must initalise an instance of the `nym-client` binary for it to listen to with ([instructions here](/docs/next/developers/develop-with-nym/websocket-client)).
+Before initalising your Network Requester, you must initalise and run an instance of the `nym-client` binary for it to listen to with ([instructions here](/docs/next/developers/develop-with-nym/websocket-client)).
 If you want to use a specific gateway, include the `--gateway` flag.
 If not, then just run:

 ```